4.3.1 Engineer Degree: Policy

 The Application for Candidacy for Degree of Engineer is an agreement between the student and the department on a specific program of study to fulfill degree requirements.
 Students must apply for candidacy by the end of the second quarter in the Engineer program by filing the Application for Candidacy.
 Honors Cooperative students must apply by the end of the fourth quarter of the program.
 Candidacy is valid for five calendar years.

 A University thesis is required for the Engineer degree.
 The thesis must be in English.
-Standards for professional presentation of the thesis have been established by the Committee on Graduate Studies and are detailed in Directions for Preparing Theses for Engineer Degrees.
+Standards for professional presentation of the thesis have been established by the Committee on Graduate Studies and are detailed in Prepare Your Work for Submission.

 The student must be enrolled in the term in which the thesis is submitted.
 The period between the last day of final exams of one term and the first day of the subsequent term is considered an extension of the earlier term.
 Students submitting a thesis during this period would meet the registration requirement but would be eligible for degree conferral only in the subsequent term.